mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

      sbatch job.sh
      ```

-As the `#SBATCH` flags `-N 2` and `--ntasks-per-node=1` request for two nodes with one task per node, the `srun` command lanches a `torchrun` command on each of the two nodes.
+As the `#SBATCH` flags `-N 2` and `--ntasks-per-node=1` request for two nodes with one task per node, the `srun` command launches a `torchrun` command on each of the two nodes.

 The `#SBATCH` flags `--cpus-per-task=4` and `--gpus-per-node=4` request 4 GPU cores and 4 GPUs on each node.
 Accordingly, the `torchrun` flags are set as `--nnodes=$SLURM_NNODES --nproc-per-node=$SLURM_CPUS_PER_TASK`, so that the `torchrun` command runs the program on 4 GPUs on each of the two nodes.
 That says the program runs on 8 GPUs, and thus the training process happens on 8 batches of data simultaneously.

 The flags with `rdzv` are required by `torchrun` to coordinate processes across nodes.
 The `--rdzv-backend=c10d` is to use a C10d store (by default TCPStore) as the rendezvous backend, the advantage of which is that it requires no 3rd-party dependency.
-The `--rdzv-endpoint=$master_node_ip:1234 ` is to set up the IP address and the port of the the master node.
-The IP address is obtained in a previous part in the job script.
+The `--rdzv-endpoint=$master_node_ip:1234 ` is to set up the IP address and the port of the master node.
+The IP address is obtained in a previous part of the job script.

 Refer to details of torchrun on [this page](https://pytorch.org/docs/stable/elastic/run.html).

 ???
 "GPU communication across nodes"
-    The NCCL is set as backend in the PyTorch program `multinode.py`, so that the data communication bewteen GPUs within one node benifits from the high bandwidth of NVLinks, and the data communication bewteen GPUs across nodes benifits from the bandwidth of Infiniband network.
+    The NCCL is set as backend in the PyTorch program `multinode.py`, so that the data communication between GPUs within one node benefits from the high bandwidth of NVLinks, and the data communication between GPUs across nodes benefits from the bandwidth of the Infiniband network.